YugabyteDB-Samples/geo-distributed-messenger-spring-cloud/gcloud_deployment.md

     -i {PROJECT_ID} \
     -r {CLOUD_REGION_NAME} \
     -s {NETWORK_SUBNET_NAME} \
-    -c "{DB_CONNECTION_ENDPOINT}" \
+    -c {DB_CONNECTION_ENDPOINT} \
+    -a {DB_ADDITIONAL_ENDPOINTS} \
     -u {DB_USER} \
     -p {DB_PWD} \
     -m {DB_MODE} \
     -f {DB_SCHEMA_FILE}
 ```
+where
+* `DB_CONNECTION_ENDPOINT` - is a YugabyteDB node IP address or DNS name
+* `DB_ADDITIONAL_ENDPOINTS` - a comma-separated list of other YugabyteDB nodes to use in the connection pool.
+The format is `node1_address:5433,node2_address:5433`.
-where `DB_MODE` can be set to one of these values:
+* `DB_MODE` can be set to one of these values:
     * 'standard' - the data source is connected to a standard/regular node.
     * 'replica' - the connection goes via a replica node.
     * 'geo' - the data source is connected to a geo-partitioned cluster.

-and `DB_SCHEMA_FILE` can be set to:
+* `DB_SCHEMA_FILE` can be set to:
     * `classpath:messenger_schema.sql` - a basic database schema with NO tablespaces and partitions
     * `classpath:messenger_schema_partitioned.sql` - a schema with tablespaces belonging to specific cloud regions and geo-partitions.

 1. Create a template for the US West, Central and East regions:
     ```shell